 Latest Money Morning articles

-John Stepek looks at the charts that matter most to the global economy.
-And this week, it’s all about the US dollar.
+The US dollar doesn’t look like weakening anytime soon.
+John Stepek looks at how that affects the charts that matter most to the global economy.

 House prices are cooling off.
 Many want to pin the blame on Brexit.
 But there’s more to it than that.
 John Stepek explains what’s going on with Britain’s property market.

 After Theresa May’s less than convincing win in the Conservative Party’s no confidence vote, John Stepek looks at how the markets have reacted, and what it means for your money.

 Officially, China has the world’s seventh-largest gold reserves.
 But it has been stocking up at an astonishing pace.
 Here, Dominic Frisby examines just how much gold China could have.